thorntail-examples/rest-http-secured-redhat/README.md

     mvn -Dfabric8.namespace=<PROJECT_NAME> fabric8:deploy -Popenshift
     ```

-2. Once the Red Hat SSO ods are ready, deploy the secured app, move to `app` folder, and then use the Fabric8 Maven Plugin with the goals deploy and start:
+2. Once the Red Hat SSO pods are ready, deploy the secured app, move to `app` folder, and then use the Fabric8 Maven Plugin with the goals deploy and start:

     ```bash
     cd app